Watch artists at work in their studios

-Thanks to artist Anne Laddon’s vision for an active, engaging space for artists and art lovers alike, Studios on the Park in downtown Paso Robles serves as a major hub of the Central Coast’s thriving art community.
-Dedicated to sharing the creative process with locals and visitors, this nonprofit organization and open studios art center has grown to include six studios with 16 artists, four galleries and a fine craft gift shop since opening in 2009.
+—Thanks to artist Anne Laddon’s vision for an active, engaging space for artists and art lovers alike, Studios on the Park in downtown Paso Robles serves as a major hub of the Central Coast’s thriving art community.
+Dedicated to sharing the creative process with locals and visitors, this nonprofit organization and open studios art center has grown to include eight studios with 16 14 artists, four galleries and a fine craft gift shop since opening in 2009.
+The not-to-be-missed galleries are the Lonnie Hood Photography Gallery, Paso Robles Arts Association Gallery, The Kids Art Smart Gallery, and the San Luis Obispo County of Education Gallery.

 “Studios on the Park is committed to providing arts access and education in Paso Robles,” Laddon said.
 “It is so much more than a gallery.”